RiccardoParrino/html-css-train/angular-slides/forms/slides.md

 - For doing these:
     - get access to the EventEmitter by calling control.valueChanges and then
     - add an observer using the .subscribe method

+---

+# ngModel

+- NgModel is a special directive: it binds a model to a form. ngModel is special in that it mimics two-way data binding.

+- Two-way data binding is almost always more complicated and difficult to reason about vs. one-way data binding.

+- Angular is built to generally have data flow one-way: top-down

+- However when it comes to forms, there are times where it is easier to opt-in to a two-way bind.